brabster/tw-site-mkdocs/docs/posts/2024-05-01-how-i-do-python-supply-chain-security/index.md

   For real-time enhanced vulnerability data, fix recommendations, severity reporting, cybersecurity support, team and project policy management and more sign up at https://pyup.io or email sales@pyup.io
 ```
+### Scanning vs. Automatically Updating?

+I scan my dependencies after installing the latest versions.
+As I mentioned before, auto-updating is not a perfect solution, and I could still have a vulnerability even after updating - for example, a known issue with no fix available.
+We seem to be getting pretty good at responsible disclosure of late.
+It seems much more rare that I get a vulnerability notice that's not already fixed - and I'll never get the alert because I'll already have the fix installed.

+If I do end up in that situation, my options are limited.
+Try to fix it myself?
+Not very safe nor likely to be feasible.
+Add an ignore?
+I haven't had to do this for a while but [safety, for example, looks to have better support now for expiring ignores](https://docs.safetycli.com/safety-docs/administration/safety-policy-files) than last time I had to do it.
+Lastly - shut the thing down until a fix is available.
+It's worth considering in a pinch, particularly if the software or pipeline isn't all that time- or mission-critical.

+## Using Least-Privilege Credentials

 It's been a long read to here, so I'll briefly mention a couple more points and wrap up.

-## Using Least-Privilege Credentials

 Try to avoid having powerful credentials lying around, or using more powerful credentials than are needed for a job.
 [Partitioning your development environments](#partitioning-my-work) helps, by letting you reduce the variety of credentials you have in the same place.
 My experience with Codespaces shines here as I can restrict a repository to exactly the permissions it needs with nothing else lying around.